-The Master of Architecture (Design) (MArch (Design) is a three-year full-time programme offered by the Department of Architecture.
-Built on the existing 2-year UGC-funded MArch curriculum, the 3-year MArch(Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
-The 3-year MArch(Design) operates on a self-funding model.
+The Master of Architecture (Design) [(MArch (Design)) is a three-year full-time programme offered by the Department of Architecture.
+Built on the existing two-year UGC-funded MArch curriculum, the three-year MArch(Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
+The MArch(Design) operates on a self-funding model.

-The accreditation of the three-year Master of Architecture degree is pending for approval.
-Through a multidisciplinary curriculum emphasising current design and production technologies alongside an understanding of the historical and theoretical culture of architecture, the programme enables students to acquire broad the expertise, skills and knowledge to confront the complexities of contemporary architectural discourse, design and practice.
+Through a multidisciplinary curriculum emphasising current design and production technologies alongside an understanding of the historical and theoretical culture of architecture, the programme enables students to acquire broad expertise, skills and knowledge to confront the complexities of contemporary architectural discourse, design and practice.

-Master programme students may choose elective courses from the below categories.
-These courses can also be taken in an optional summer semester after the first and the second year:
+MArch(Design) studentsmay choose elective courses from the below categories.
+These courses can also be taken in an optional summer semester after the first and the second years:

-These design studios serve as the testing ground for skills and knowledge acquired in seminars and lecture courses.
+These design studios serve as the testing ground for skills and knowledge acquired in seminars and lecture.

-In the final semester of the Design Studio course, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch (Design) curriculum.
+In the Design Studio course during the final semester, students focus on a self-directed design thesis, formulated individually and supervised by staff in the Department, as a conclusion of the MArch (Design) curriculum.
 In addition to demonstrating satisfactory ability in the technical aspects of architectural practice, the thesis should produce innovative work that extends and enriches knowledge in the broader field of architecture.